zunique90/alx-system_engineering-devops/README.md

 This repo is for Shell Projects tasks, Including:
-Shell Basics
+Shell Basics;
-Shell Permissons
+Shell Permissons;
-Shell init files, variables and expansions
+Shell init files, variables and expansions;
-Shell I/O Redirection and filters
+Shell I/O Redirection and filters.